 TIER grants recognize the importance of the time and energy instructors invest in enhancing their teaching and continuously adapting their courses to best foster student learning.

-TIER grants can only be spent in line with university guidelines about faculty and staff travel and human subjects.
+The grants can only be spent in line with university guidelines about faculty and staff travel and human subjects.
 Examples of expenses may include:

 - Equipment, software, supplies, literature, etc., for proposed project use

-- Stipends for faculty (fringe included)
+- Stipends for faculty (please include fringe)

 - Fringe rates can be found on the Brandeis Office of Research Administration page under the Fringe Benefits Rates section.
-Please include fringe in your application budget.

-Honoraria for guest speakers (when they are integral to the project)
+- Honoraria for guest speakers (when they are integral to the project)

-Criteria for SelectionA selection committee consisting of faculty members and CTL staff will evaluate proposals according to these criteria:
+A selection committee consisting of faculty members and staff will evaluate proposals according to these criteria:

-- potential significance of the project in improving students’ learning, their sense of inclusion and belonging, and/or their ability to see the world in a new light, etc.;
+- Potential significance of the project in improving students’ learning, their sense of inclusion and belonging, and/or their ability to see the world in a new light, etc.;

-- potential breadth of impact beyond a single course (i.e., whether the project can serve communities across Brandeis);
+- Potential breadth of impact beyond a single course (i.e., whether the project can serve communities across Brandeis);

-- clearly stated goals with strong evidence of careful planning, thought and research;
+- Clearly stated goals with strong evidence of careful planning, thought and research;

-- proposed metrics that can be used to demonstrate the project's impact (e.g., pre- and post-surveys of the students, etc.);
+- Proposed metrics that can be used to demonstrate the project's impact (e.g., pre- and post-surveys of the students, etc.);

-- potential sustainability beyond the grant’s conclusion; and
+- Potential sustainability beyond the grant’s conclusion; and

-- the viability of the timeline and cost-effectiveness of the budget.
+- The viability of the timeline and cost-effectiveness of the budget.

 The CTL staff are happy to assist you with your proposal.
 We can help you identify studies that would support your proposed project, design metrics of impact, or just be a sounding board if you need to talk through your ideas.
 Please reach out to firstname.lastname@example.org with any questions.